Subordinating Conjunctions

 "As we thought they would, today's classes have been postponed."

-The subordinating conjunctions, though, whereas, while, although, and even though are used to introduce the clauses as the opposite of the independent clauses.
+The subordinating conjunctions though, whereas, while, although, and even though introduce clauses that contrast the independent clause.

 "The ice cream was superb, although I didn't get to enjoy it because of my toothache."